-AISC provides the official SSBC scoresheet that will be posted on the Host Resources page at aisc.org/ssbc.
+AISC provides the official SSBC scoresheet that will be posted on the host resources page at aisc.org/ssbc in the spring.

 You should designate at least one person to become familiar with the overall functionality of the spreadsheet.
 That person should download the scoresheet, review the user's guide, print the judging data forms, and learn how to input the data prior to the event.